Collection Development Policy

 Reserve Materials

 The Reserve Collection consists of a temporary collection of materials that are purchased, copied, or gathered from existing holdings, to provide limited loan periods and maximum access to clientele to support the direct needs of course instruction.
 The collection includes documents in print and electronic formats.
 The Reserve Collection is also the permanent location for materials which require monitoring due to heavy use or threat of vandalism.
 Materials owned by faculty are also held within the Reserve Collection.
-The FAU Libraries Course Reserve Policy should be consulted for more detailed guidelines.
+The Florida Atlantic Libraries Course Reserve Policy should be consulted for more detailed guidelines.

 Special Collections

-The Special Collections department holds materials whose format, condition or monetary value renders them vulnerable to theft or damage in the open stacks, but whose intellectual content is valuable to instruction and research at FAU.
+The Special Collections department holds materials whose format, condition or monetary value renders them vulnerable to theft or damage in the open stacks, but whose intellectual content is valuable to instruction and research at Florida Atlantic.
 Rare books, archives, personal papers, sheet music, photographs, and ephemera are included among these holdings.
 Descriptions of collections may be viewed at the Complete Directory of Collections.
 The Special Collections Development Policy should be consulted for more detailed guidelines.

 Jaffe Center for Book Arts

-The Jaffe Center for Book Arts at Florida Atlantic University Libraries is dedicated to the research, teaching and promotion of the book arts as contemporary art media.
+The Jaffe Center for Book Arts at Florida Atlantic Libraries is dedicated to the research, teaching and promotion of the book arts as contemporary art media.
 The center supports the instructional, research, and service activities of the university as well as the general public in this capacity, offering examples of and study in hand papermaking, letterpress printing, alternative print techniques, bookbinding and book structures and other book arts topics.
 The Jaffe Collection is the intellectual core of the Jaffe Center for Book Arts.
 The collection is an active one with an essential focus on artists' books, fine bindings, and artist-driven limited edition books and broadsides.
 Related collecting interests include reference books and materials that support the many aspects of the book arts and the sub-collections housed at JCBA, which include the Rosa Trillo-Clough Archive of Italian Futurism, the Arthur C. Williams Pop-Up Book Collection and the archive of ISCA: the International Society of Copier Artists.

 Print Music Collection